 What are Investment Pathways?

-So you just need to make sure the pathway you choose reflects how you intend to take your money, whether that’s leaving it invested, setting up a guaranteed income (an annuity), choosing a flexible income or taking some or all of it as cash.
+So you just need to make sure the pathway you choose reflects how you intend to take your money, whether that’s leaving it invested, setting up a guaranteed income for life (an annuity), choosing a flexible income or taking some or all of it as cash.

 You can see the four main ways to take your money and the options we offer in the table below.